 Debt Payoff Planner

 Compatible with both iOS and Android phones, Debt Payoff Planner is a free app with some pretty smart features that can help you to get rid of debt.
 The app helps you to create a step-by-step detailed plan on how you can repay your entire debt.
-Apart from other features, the app also lets you find out the amount of interest that you could potentially save when using the different methods of debt repayment.
+This app also lets you find out the amount of interest that you could potentially save when using the different methods of debt repayment.
 Since the app permits you to track your debt repayments, you can find out how long it will take to eliminate your debt, and what the effect is of making additional payments, which is a very handy feature when you are battling with multiple debts.

 This is meant for folks who have Android powered smartphones and want a professional app that will let them manage their finances.
 For a paltry sum of $1.99, you get a very simple and user-friendly interface that gives you a complete and up-to-date picture of the status of all your debts.
 The easy-to-read screen provides the summary of all the accounts and balances at a single glance so that you know immediately what to focus on to resolve your debt concerns.
 You can use the specified debt repayment options or customize a repayment method of your own.
 After you have inputted all the details of your debt accounts and selected a payment method, the app will provide recommendations regarding the repayment amounts that are ideal for each of the accounts.
 Apart from information on the total amount of interest being paid by you, it makes repayment tracking easier with timely reminders on the due dates.